briandconnelly/nicheconstruct/model/README.md

 ```

 Additionally, parameter values can be set from the command line with the
 `--param` argument.
-For example, to use the configuration `run.cfg`, but
+For example, to use the configuration `base.cfg`, but
 set the simulation to run for 10 cycles:

 ```sh